beNative/Notepas/README.md

 # Notepas
-A portable multi-platform text editor with small footprint.
+A portable multi-platform text editor with a small footprint.

 This is the place where new [builds](https://github.com/beNative/Notepas/releases) will be released.